Terry Scanlon: Early life

 Scanlon was born at the Salvation Army home, Mount Lawley, Western Australia.
-In 1918 he was formally and legally adopted by the midwife who had delivered him and taken care of him since he was 3 days old, Harriet, and her husband Maurice Scanlon.
+In 1918, he was formally and legally adopted by the midwife who had delivered him and taken care of him since he was 3 days old, Harriet, and her husband Maurice Scanlon.
 They lived in Charles St, West Perth.
-He started performing professionally at the age of 9, touring with YAL (Young Australia League), which also produced the talented Colin Croft and internationally known Rolf Harris.
+He started performing professionally at the age of 9, touring with YAL (Young Australia League), which also produced the talented Colin Croft and the internationally known Rolf Harris.
 Jack Cox, an English producer/director, taught Terry the basis of comic routines.
 Terry refined his craft through years of touring through West Australia, South Australia and Victoria during the 1930s.

-Scanlon left school at the age of 13 and his elderly adoptive parents had died in 1928 while he was in his early teens.
-He had no family but his burning ambition to become a comedian and perform in the east of Australia sustained him.
+Scanlon left school at the age of 13, and his elderly adoptive parents had died in 1928 while he was in his early teens.
+He had no family, but his burning ambition to become a comedian and perform in the east of Australia sustained him.
 He was still touring mainly around Perth and Fremantle at this time with William (Billy) R. Heaton.
-He began touring with Mrs Teague's Concert Party, performing in jails, hospitals, asylums and at Cottesloe beach, performing in the show "Sleepy Time Down South" while doubling as a waiter in a guest house.
-Still in his late teens he continued learning his craft with great enthusiasm; touring with vaudeville shows, visually impaired shows, community concerts etc.
+Scanlon began touring with Mrs Teague's Concert Party, performing in jails, hospitals, asylums and at Cottesloe beach, performing in the show "Sleepy Time Down South" while doubling as a waiter in a guest house.
+Still in his late teens, he continued learning his craft with great enthusiasm; touring with vaudeville shows, visually impaired shows, community concerts etc.